Special focus on Africa

 To celebrate this theme, the Local Organisers have decided to build on their own scholarly connections to help open up the conference to scholars from an area that is still very much underrepresented in the DH community: Africa.
 Their existing collaborations with African scholars have shown them that the prominent research themes studied on the African continent cover the spectrum of DH topics in a somewhat different way than elsewhere.
 By drawing in scholars who would otherwise not opt or be able to participate, the Local Organisers hope to make these different approaches visible at the DH conference.
 Doing so is bound to broaden what we conceive of as DH.

 In the week before the DH2019 conference, the Lorentz Center in Leiden (The Netherlands) will host a satellite workshop aimed at the articulation of the specific developments in the field of DH that are taking shape in Africa and their potential to enhance the global DH agenda.
 In addition, attention will be given to capacity building and the planning of ‘science4development’ initiatives.
-A call for nominations and applications from African scholars will be published soon.
+A call for applications from African scholars can be found here.
 In the selection procedure extra weight will be attributed to applications from (co)authors of papers and posters accepted for the DH2019 conference programme.
 A limited number of grants to partly cover the costs for travel, accommodation during the workshop and the DH2019 conference fee can be applied for as well.

 Other plans are still under development.